 The representatives of the various countries reported on the state of their activity.
-Nexò on Denmark, Martin for America, In America the 1 million dollar loan floated by the Amalgamated Clothing Workers, is receiving our support, but the prospects for the IWR, are favorable.
-Goidschmidt reported on Argentine, where the Relief action is spreading; Linderot reported on Sweden, where successful work is being done for the loan.
-Kruyt reported on Holand, and in conjunction with this on Norway.
+Nexo on Denmark, Martin for America.
+In America the 1 million dollar loan floated by the Amalgamated Clothing Workers, is receiving our support, but the prospects for the IWR. are favorable.
+Goldschmidt reported on Argentine, where the Relief action is spreading; Linderot reported on Sweden, where successful work is being done for the loan.
+Krust reported on Kruyt reported on Norway.
+The Dutch work is being done for the loan.
+Holand, and in conjunction with this on Norway.
 The Dutch committee is occupied in work for the loan, the results are excellent, and it may already be seen that in Holland at least 100,000 guilders worth of loan bonds will be sold.
 With regard to Norway the speaker reported that internal difficulties have retarded work for the loan, but that the this has been successfully begun.
 A brief report on Switzerland was given by Siegrist; here work is also going on.
 Katayama reported on Japan, where the reaction prevented Workers' Relief work from being commenced until June of last year; since then it has done excellent propaganda work among the workers, and has also contributed to the establishment of the united front between the syndicalist and communist parties.
 Collections of money have also commenced.
-Julian gave the report on where Mussolini's white dicta'orship prevents open Kohn reported on Czecho-Slovakia, where no great preparation has been required to interest numerous workers and labor groups in the loan, and from where the first cash instalments have already been sent to the Berlin committee.
+Julian gave the report on Italy, where Mussolini's white dictatorship prevents open work.
+Kohn reported on Czecho-Slovakia, where no great preparation has been required to interest numerous workers and labor groups in the loan, and from where the first cash instalments have already been sent to the Berlin committee.
 It is intended to work on the broadest possible basis in Czecho-Slovakia, in order to include all sections of workers.
 Matthieu reported on Belgium, Alkaley on Bulgaria, Rosa Blanchet on France, Whitehead on England: work has been started in all these countries.
 Many countries have formed special loan committees, in which non-communist and even bourgeois circles are represented; this is the case in Sweden, England, Denmark, Holland, etc.